rajiv-shankar/Udacity-FEND-Project-6/README.md

-To use this webpage and the testing app:
+##To use this webpage and the testing app:

 1. Download the files or clone [this repository] (https://github.com/rajiv-shankar/Udacity-FEND-Project-6)
+2.
-2. Open index.html
+2. Open index.html in a browser